-This IA is based upon the December 31, 2022, Mineral Resource Estimate (MRE) which includes a detailed geological and structural re-examination of the Santa Cruz, East Ridge, and Texaco deposits.
+This PEA is based upon the Mineral Resource Estimate (MRE), effective date December 31, 2022, which includes a detailed geological and structural re-examination of the Santa Cruz, East Ridge, and Texaco deposits.

 The Santa Cruz deposit MRE benefits from approximately 116,388 m of diamond drilling in 129 drillholes, the East Ridge deposit MRE has 18 holes totaling 15,448 m, and the Texaco deposit MRE has 23 drillholes totaling 21,289 m (Table 1-1).
 All drillholes included in the December 2022 MRE were completed from 1964 to 2022.